 A new study has introduced an innovative bioluminescence imaging technique that allows researchers to observe oxygen movement in mouse brains.
 Inspired by firefly proteins, this method provides real-time, detailed views of oxygen distribution, offering insights into conditions such as hypoxia caused by strokes or heart attacks.

 The research also delves into the potential link between sedentary lifestyles and an increased risk of Alzheimer’s disease.
-By detecting “hypoxic pockets,” which are areas of temporary oxygen deprivation, the study suggests that a lack of physical activity could contribute to the development of this neurodegenerative disorder.
+By detecting “hypoxic pockets,” which are areas of temporary oxygen deprivation, the study suggests that a lack of physical activity might contribute to the development of this neurodegenerative disorder.
 This breakthrough has the potential to revolutionize our understanding of brain hypoxia-related diseases, leading to improved therapeutic interventions.

 The human brain heavily relies on energy generated from the metabolism that requires oxygen.
 Efficient and timely delivery of oxygen is crucial for maintaining healthy brain function.
 However, the exact mechanics of this process have largely remained hidden from scientists.
 The new bioluminescence imaging technique, described in the journal Science, has generated highly detailed images of oxygen movement in mice brains.